 Me and Che

 1. Clean up after your dog.
 Bring poop bags, use them, and carry them out with you.
 No one wants to step in your dog’s mess, and no one wants to see your bag stacked by the side of the trail.
 If you are coming back the same way and plan to pick it up on your way out, that may be ok, but will you remember?
 If you’re not sure, don’t leave it.
-Double bag it to reduce the aroma.
+Double bag it to reduce the aroma when needed.

 4. Don’t let your dog walk off-leash unless you have perfect recall.
 If your dog doesn’t come when you call them 100% of the time, then they should not be off-leash.
 What if you run into a wild animal or encounter another dog who is not friendly?
 And, it should go without saying, but you should either put your dog on-leash when you approach someone with a dog or ask if it’s ok.